 Rebuild and Repair

 Another item projected on a regular basis is "reputation rebuilding."
-When a product, service offered or person's image is damaged by a defective product, poor quality or reckless activity, a reputation management company may be to reconstruct and repair the damage.
+When a product, service offered, or a person's image is damaged by a defective product, poor quality or reckless activity, a reputation management company may be to reconstruct and repair the damage.
 Repair is not always advisable, and often re-branding is advised.

-Today's fast-paced, image building and branding use videos for a quick and instant visual tool.
+Today's fast-paced, image building, and branding use videos for a quick and instant visual tool.
 Image repair is often achieved in the same manner with short, quick, videos lasting just a few seconds, leaving a picture image of the expected result.
 Establishing and building a brand is simple compared to repairing and replacing a damaged brand or image.
 Establish clean, clear, and crisp branding that displays and projects the desired message does not have to be complicated, but concise and consistent.

 Common Mistakes When It Comes to Branding